l-omar-chehab/l-omar-chehab.github.io/_posts/2026-01-06-multiviewcausal.markdown

 arxiv: https://arxiv.org/abs/2502.20115
 poster:
 ---
-We propose three algorithms with theoretical guarantees for learning causal relationships (Directed Acyclic Graph) between random variables collected from different environments.
-We test them on brain recordings (MEG and fMRI). <br>
+We propose three algorithms with theoretical guarantees for learning causal relationships (Directed Acyclic Graph) between random variables, given correlated measurements.
+We apply our algorithms to brain recordings (MEG and fMRI). <br>
 This was previously an Oral at EurIPS 2025 Workshop on "Causality for Impact - Practical challenges for real-world applications of causal methods".